kayleenasser/Generative-Art-Green/README.md

 Processing code for randomly generated green shapes.
 Opacity is random, shapes are random sizes.
 Placement is random.
 Generate random pieces of art.

+## To Run:
+Install Processing 4.0 or later: https://processing.org/download
+Open the file "green.pde" using Processing.
+Click run at the top left.

 ## Examples of Finished Generative Pieces
 <p float="left">